percona/percona-xtradb-cluster/doc-pxc/source/wsrep-system-index.rst

    :dyn: Yes
    :default: NONE

 This variable can be used to reject queries for that node.
-This can be useful if someone wants to manually run maintenance on the node like mysqldump without need to change the settings on the load balancer.
+This can be useful during upgrades for keeping node up (with provider enabled) without accepting queries.
+Using read-only is recommended here unless you want to kill existing queries.
 Following values are supported:

  - ``NONE`` - default - nothing is rejected.
  - ``ALL`` - all queries are rejected with 'Error 1047: Unknown command'.